 For the Europe Concentration:

 - Students choosing a European Concentration, with an emphasis in France, Iberia, or Central/Eastern Europe must demonstrate advanced proficiency (ACTFL scale definition) in the language of the respective culture (French, Spanish, German or other appropriate language), either by

 - passing an advanced-level proficiency exam or by successfully

-- completing a third-year standard language course sequence (SSU: 301 and 302) with a grade of “C” or higher.
+- completing a third-year standard language course sequence (e.g.; an SSU class taught in the target language at the 300 level) with a grade of “C” or higher.